 βΏ Not Accessible

 If you are visiting the Botanic Gardens, you may as well hop over to Darvey Hill to enjoy the views!
 This Singapore hidden gem is a steep hill featuring a gorgeous mansion.
 Popular for wedding photography, this Singapore park is a beauty you don’t want to miss out on!
+Please know that this is not a public park but a residential area.

-22. The Singapore Botanic Gardens
+26. The Singapore Botanic Gardens

-π 1 Cluny Road (Central Singapore)
+π 1 Cluny Road, not too far from Orchard Road (Central Singapore)

-This Singapore Park is a must when visiting the city!
-Asiaβs first and only tropical botanic gardens and UNESCO World Heritage Site, the Botanic Gardens are a beautiful place to visit to sight see, enjoy nature, check out the orchid gardens, have coffee and snacks at the park, and to take your instagrammable pictures.
-Learn more about the park’s attractions here.
+This Singapore park is a must when visiting the city!
+Asiaβs first and only tropical botanic gardens and UNESCO World Heritage Site, the Singapore Botanic Gardens are a beautiful place to visit to sight see, enjoy nature, check out the orchid gardens, have coffee and snacks at the park, and to take your instagrammable pictures.

-23. Fort Canning Park
+27. Fort Canning Park

 I could not make a list about Singapore parks unless I included the famous Fort Canning Park.
 Located right downtown in the city centre, this Singapore park is truly worth your visit, especially if you plan on staying centrally located.
-Fort Canning offers free attractions (indoor galleries/museums), historical sites, lush nature, beautiful gardens, and the famous Tree Tunnel.
-Learn more about what Fort Canning Park has to offer here.
+View a map of the park here.

 Summary and Final Thoughts